Source-to-Contract and the

 These requirements are outside of our control and cannot be bypassed.

-We have developed a short online course focusing on the UK Procurement Act and its implications for Source-to-Contract (S2C) users.
+We have developed an online course focusing on the UK Procurement Act and its implications for Source-to-Contract (S2C).
 This course highlights the numerous features and functions relevant to public sector buyers, and offers an overview of developments made to comply with the new requirements of the Act.

 We recommend completing this 1-hour online course before using the new features and functions.